allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 [Microservices](http://martinfowler.com/articles/microservices.html)
 are now mainstream approach for scalable systems architecture.
-There are little controversy when we are talking about designing Backend services.
+There is little controversy when we are talking about designing backend services.
 Well-behaved backend microservice should cover one [BoundedContext](http://martinfowler.com/bliki/BoundedContext.html) and communicate over the REST API.
 Of course, microservice should be loosely-coupled from its neighbours.

-Things gets complicated when we need to use microservices as building blocks for a Fronted solution.
+Things gets complicated when we need to use microservices as building blocks for a fronted solution.
 So how to build a consistent website or a mobile app from tens or sometimes hundreds microservices?

 In this post we describe our current Web Frontend approach and the New One, meant as the small revolution.

-## Doing Frontend in the Microservices World is tricky
+## Doing frontend in the microservices world is tricky
 Our users don’t care how good we are in dividing our Backend into Microservices.
 The question is how good we are in integrating them in a user’s browser.